 The Forsyth County Magistrate Court allows individuals to pursue criminal warrants against other parties when necessary.
 The warrant application process involves going to the magistrate court and filling out a warrant application form.
-This form can also be downloaded here The warrant application will require your contact information, all identifying and contact information about the person whom you seek a warrant for, listing any past lawsuits with or against the person, and giving a brief description of your reason for seeking a criminal arrest warrant.
+The warrant application will require your contact information, all identifying and contact information about the person whom you seek a warrant for, listing any past lawsuits with or against the person, and giving a brief description of your reason for seeking a criminal arrest warrant.
 You must sign the form swearing the information is true in the presence of a notary.

 The most common warrant applications I see involve:

 - 1. Fights or threats made between two people

 - 2. Stolen or misappropriated property

 - 3. Trespassing or some type of property dispute